Check CPU usage

 Low Latency

-- Use shared memory transport
+- Use

-- Best effort reliability (if acceptable)
+IntraProcesstransport (same-process only, zero-copy) - Best effort reliability (if acceptable)

-- KeepLast(1) history
+- keep_last(1) history

 - Disable batching